Timdenders/Colonization-Conquerors/Weekly Reports/2023_11_15_Weekly_Report.md

 - Implemented random events.
 - Moved previous README to the Living_Document directory.
 - Updated front page README to reflect the Alpha release description.
-- Recorded Demo Video for the Alpha release of the Colonization-Conquerors videogame.
+- Recorded Demo Video for the Alpha release of the Colonization-Conquerors video game.

 #### **Plans:**
 - Initiate player testing to look for bugs.